To instruct Ed please contact our clerks on +44 (0)20 7842 5555 or email email@example.com.

 Ed is ranked as a Leading Junior for Shipping and Construction in the Legal 500 and Chambers and Partners (2022).
 Comments include:

 Ed was appointed as Junior Counsel to the Crown in 2016 (C Panel) and 2021 (B Panel).
-In this capacity is instructed by UK Government departments in disputes of national significance, particularly in admiralty, defence, construction and infrastructure disputes.
+In this capacity is instructed by UK Government departments in disputes of national significance, particularly in admiralty, defence, and infrastructure disputes.

 Ed has extensive experience of both domestic and international arbitrations particularly in shipping, construction and energy disputes, under a variety of institutional rules (e.g. ICC; LCIA; LMAA; SIAC; HKIAC; SCMA; ADCACC; DIFC-LCIA).
+He has considerable experience of acting against parties that are subject to OFAC and other international sanctions, particularly in disputes raising issues of frustration and illegality.

 Ed also has a significant experience in advising upon and making applications in the Commercial Court in connection with arbitrations including: freezing / anti-suit injunctions, challenges and appeal under s.67 – 69 of the 1996 Act, and applications to enforce arbitration awards under s.66 of the 1996 Act.